 Kitenge’s Yellow African Print Long Sleeve Shirt is great for music festivals

-Kitenge’s Dark Green African Print Long Sleeve Shirt is great office attire
+Kitenge’s Green Floral Long Sleeve Shirt is great office attire if you work in a creative environment

 Green is one of the best shirt colours to wear to the office, as it is associated with safety and money.
 It is the best colour to look at, as it is restful on the eyes so gives you less eyestrain.
 Therefore, this colour is great for people who work at a desk in front of a computer screen all day.